FarFetchd/clickitongue/README.md

 Clickitongue carries out mouse clicks when triggered by mouth sounds picked up by your computer's microphone, to give sore wrists a rest.

-Clickitongue runs on Linux (both X and Wayland) and Windows.
-Support for OSX is planned.
+Clickitongue runs on Linux (both X and Wayland), Windows, and OSX.

 # Installing on Linux